Essential Steps for how-to-cook-pasta

 The Chemistry of Cooking Pasta

-Pasta is primarily made from durum wheat, which contains gluten.
-When you cook pasta, the heat causes the starches to gelatinize and the proteins to denature.
-This process affects the texture and flavor of your dish.
-Here are a few key components involved in the cooking process:
+Pasta is composed mainly of durum wheat, which has gluten.
+As you cook pasta, the heat gelatinizes the starches and denatures its proteins.
+This process alters the texture and flavor of your dish.
+Here are some major players in the cooking process:

 • Starch Gelatinization: When pasta cooks in boiling water, the heat causes the starch granules to absorb water, swell, and eventually burst.
 Proper timing ensures this happens thoroughly.